Okay, now that spring has arrived, you can finally clean up the garden — sort of.

 Wait for warmer weather

-According to Savvy Gardening’s Spring garden clean up done RIGHT, we should wait until the daytime temperature warms to a consistent 10°C (or 50°F), so insects that have been overwintering in your garden have had a chance to wake up and leave their winter sheltering spot.
+According to Savvy Gardening’s Spring garden clean up done RIGHT, we should wait until the daytime temperature warms to a consistent 10°C (or 50°F).
+(I assume this means daytime high temperatures.)
+Insects that have been overwintering in the garden will have had a chance to wake up and leave their winter sheltering spots.
 The Xerces Society provides additional guidance for figuring out when its safe to start in their article Don’t Spring into Garden Cleanup Too Soon!

 I was surprised to discover that while some butterflies migrate, others overwinter here.
-The North American Butterfly Association’s Questions and Answers page describes the types of butterflies that do migrate.
-However, other butterflies and moths overwinter here in one of their life stages, such as in a chrysalis camouflaged on a branch, or as an adult under leaves, bark or rocks.
-Adult Mourning Cloaks and Question Marks will take shelter in your winter pollinator garden, and emerge early in spring.
-The drink sap if there are no flowers blooming yet.
-Then, if the weather cools again, they seek cover to wait some more.
+The North American Butterfly Association’s Questions and Answers page describes the butterflies that do migrate, like Monarchs and Painted Ladies.
+However, other butterflies and moths overwinter here in one of their life stages, such as in a chrysalis camouflaged on a branch, or as an adult tucked under leaves, bark or rocks.
+Adult Mourning Cloaks, Question Marks Commas, and Compton’s Tortoiseshells will take shelter in your winter pollinator garden, and emerge early in spring.
+They drink sap if there are no flowers blooming yet.
+Then, if the weather cools again, they seek cover under leaves to wait some more.

-The Wild Pollinator Partners blog post Another good reason to hold back “cleaning up” the garden, describes recent research showing that after queen bumblebees emerge from underground in spring, they hang out in leaf litter as they slowly wake up.
+The Wild Pollinator Partners blog post Another good reason to hold back “cleaning up” the garden, describes recent research showing that after queen bumblebees emerge from underground in spring, they hang out in leaf litter while they slowly wake up.
 If we clean up leaves too soon, we risk raking and bagging queen bumblebees.

 Leave the leaves

-Continue to leave the leaves on the ground instead of stuffing them into leaf bags; they will decompose to become a free mulch substitute.
+Continue to leave the leaves on the ground (that you already left in place in fall and winter) instead of stuffing them into leaf bags; they will decompose to become a free mulch substitute.
 For a tidier look, remove leaves near garden edges and start a leaf mulch pile elsewhere in your yard.
 You could also focus on leaving leaves just in shady areas where you’re trying to mimic humus-rich, woodland conditions.

 Leave stems 15-inches above ground